Tigers vs. White Sox Player Props Betting Odds

 |0

-- Baez has picked up at least one hit in three games in a row.
-In his last five games he is hitting .261 with a double, a walk and four RBI.
+- Torkelson takes a two-game streak with at least one hit into this one.
+During his last five outings he is hitting .263 with a double, six walks and two RBI.

 |Opponent